dqops/dqo/docs/checks/column/comparisons/mean-match.md

 # mean match data quality checks

-Column-level check that ensures that compares the mean (average) of the values in the tested column to the mean (average) of values in a reference column from the reference table.
+A column-level check that ensures that compares the mean (average) of the values in the tested column to the mean (average) of values in a reference column from the reference table.
  Compares the mean (average) value for each group of data.
 The data is grouped using a GROUP BY clause and groups are matched between the tested (parent) table and the reference table (the source of truth).